augustot2/Scryfall_Telegram/README.md

 Scryfall Telegram is an inline [Telegram](https://telegram.org/) bot that uses [Scryfall](https://scryfall.com/)'s API to search Magic: The Gathering cards.

 All Scryfall syntax that can be understood by the API can be used.
-A full list can be found here: [Scryfall Syntax Reference](https://scryfall.com/docs/reference).
+A full reference can be found here: [Scryfall Syntax Reference](https://scryfall.com/docs/reference).

 Some examples: